 Rockfalls, rockslides and more: FAQ and dossier

-Over the past few days, the SLF has been receiving a lot of queries about rockfalls, rockslides and debris flows.
+The SLF regularly receives enquiries about rockfalls, rockslides and debris flows.
 In this FAQ, you will find our experts' answers to the most frequently asked questions.

 Rockfall, debris flow, rockslide, landslide – what's the difference?